What happened at the poshest event in Monaco

 We were heading to Pavyllon in Hotel Hermitage for what was one of the best lunches I have ever experienced.

 Here was fine dining without any of the pretention.
-Chef Emmanuelli Ghjuvanni placed tiny individual petals and curls of herbs onto incredible-tasting vegetable tarts and his langoustine pie was topped with actual gold leaf, a speciality of the house and surely the fanciest comfort food in the entire world.
-It has become my “death row meal” starter of choice.
+Chef Emmanuelli Ghjuvanni placed tiny individual petals and curls of herbs onto incredible-tasting vegetable tarts.
+The langoustine pie was topped with actual gold leaf, a speciality of the house and surely the fanciest comfort food in the entire world – I was totally blown away by the flavours in this simple looking dish

 The Wagyu steak was delicately sliced up to 60 times and into each slice was inserted a sliver of mushroom.
 The fat and flavour of the steak can be lost in cooking but here the juices flow into the mushroom, which seems to dissolve into the meat and retain all of the flavour.
 It was a revelation.
 For the finale we ate a dessert that tasted like a treacle tart and a crème brulée made love in a bath of Guinness.
 Sensational.